 BSSC holds Public Liability Insurance with NISA that coveers ice skating-recognized activities

-All skaters must be a member of NISA (The National Ice Skating Association – our governing body).
-Membership forms can be downloaded from the NISA website, and must be returned to NISA direct.
+All skaters must be a member of BIS (British Ice Skating, formerly National Ice Skating Association – our governing body).
+Membership forms can be downloaded from the BIS website, and must be returned to BIS direct.

 Training times are under review, but at present the teams have on-ice training at the following times:

-The teams also have additional 'off-ice' practice in the run-up to competitions.
-This usually takes place on Saturdays at the Aldworth School near the rink, Basingstoke, RG22 6HA.
+The teams have additional 'off-ice' practice in the run-up to competitions.

 Skaters are expected to attend all training sessions.
 Frequent absences can disrupt the planning and practice of routines.